algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 ### Undefined Behavior

-In safe langauges like Java and Rust, you normally have a well-defined behavior for every possible operation and every possible input.
+In safe languages like Java and Rust, you normally have a well-defined behavior for every possible operation and every possible input.
 There are some things that are *underdefined*, like the order of keys in a hash table, but these are usually some minor details left to implementation for potential performance gains in the future.

 In contrast, C and C++ take the concept of undefined behavior to another level.
 Certain operations don't cause an error during compilation or runtime but are just not *allowed* — in the sense of there being a contract between a programmer and a compiler, that in case of undefined behavior the compiler can do literally anything, including formatting your hard drive.